Insulin Resistance is a root cause of both excess

 increase, your body further loses its ability to process food

-correctly, causing even more weight gain.
+correctly, causing a vicious cycle which leads to even more weight gain.

-The Insulite MetaX System has been
+System has been

 specifically designed to change your body's